See the DrugPatentWatch profile for lipitor

 What are Liver Enzymes?

-Liver enzymes are proteins produced by the liver that help break down fats, proteins, and carbohydrates.
-They also play a crucial role in detoxifying the body by converting toxic substances into harmless compounds.
+Liver enzymes, also known as liver function tests (LFTs), are proteins produced by the liver that help to break down and process nutrients, medications, and other substances in the body.
 There are several types of liver enzymes, including:

 What are Normal Liver Enzyme Levels?